![]() |

 so it would strengthen our position rather than weaken it.
 HOWEVER there is

 NO evidence.
-NOT that there is evidence that can be dismissed BUT that there
+NOT that there is evidence that can be dismissed BUT there

-Khazars emerged into history at a time when Turkish culture was dominant in
+Khazars emerged into history at a time when Turkic culture was dominant in

 many Jews had dwelt in both the Khazar Kingdom and in the Turkish Empire.
 If we were to find traces of the

-Khazars or Turkish-influences in Jewish culture etc it would not necessarily
+Khazars or Turkic-influences in Jewish culture etc it would not necessarily

 prove anything since such things can be absorbed by historical contact.

-There are no names, no real family traditions that are certain,
+There are no definite names, no real family traditions that are certain,

 no customs, no words, not anything at all that can provide us with a firm connection between the European Jews